Kavin223/Kavin-Travel-Agency/README.md

 <pre>after touching the above url we want to click details.
 the following lines will be visible.
-"You can report a detection problem or,if you understand the risks to your security,visit this unsafe site." now you want to click
+"You can report a detection problem or, if you understand the risks to your security,visit this unsafe site." now you want to click
 "visit this unsafe site."
 </pre><pre>